Rodrigodd/sprite-render-rs/README.md

 path = "examples/main.rs"
 ```

-And then run the example by executing `cargo apk run --example main --features=opengles`.
+And then run the example by executing `cargo apk run --example main --features=opengl`.
 Use `adb logcat sprite-render:I *:S RustStdoutStderr:D` to get the logs.